 Instructions

-- Rinse lentils, strain and place in a big bowl and cover with hot water.
+- Rinse lentils, drain and place in a big bowl then cover with hot water.
 Let lentils soak for 30 minutes to one hour.

-- In a deep pot over medium heat, fry sliced onions in oil until golden brown, remove from pan and place on a plate lined with paper towels.
+- In a deep pot over medium-high heat, fry sliced onions in oil until golden brown, remove from pan and place on a plate lined with paper towels.
 (10 minutes)

 - In the same pot sauté the chopped onions until browned, add in rice and stir to coat rice with oil.